-College sophomores, juniors, seniors and graduate students enrolled full time are eligible to apply, including December graduates.
+College sophomores, juniors, seniors and graduate students who are enrolled in school full-time as of Nov.
+5, 2025, are eligible to apply.
+This includes December graduates.
 U.S. students studying abroad and international students already in the U.S. with work visas are also eligible.
+Former professionals (those who have worked full-time on staff as a journalist for a year or more) in the U.S. or abroad are not eligible.

 ___________________________________________________________